zudochkin/awesome-newsletters/README.md

 - [Best of JavaScript](https://weekly.bestofjs.org/).
 Weekly rankings about the most popular open-source projects related to Node.js and the web platform.
 - [JavaScript Kicks](https://javascriptkicks.com/).
 Curated list of the top-rated articles from the community of JavaScript developers sent weekly.
 - [Bytes](https://bytes.dev/).
 Become a smarter JavaScript developer.
 Staying informed on the JavaScript ecosystem has never been so entertaining.
 Delivered every Monday, for free.
+- [Deno Weekly](https://denoweekly.com/).
+A weekly roundup of news, tutorials and projects from the land of Deno, the newest JavaScript runtime on the block.

 #### React